 The same tax year used for federal income tax purposes (as indicated on the federal return) must be used for Montana income tax purposes.
-If the partnership has a fiscal year, enter the beginning and ending dates of the fiscal year.
-Use the 2013 Form PR-1 if the partnership's fiscal year began in the 2013 calendar year.
+If the S corporation has a fiscal year, enter the beginning and ending dates of the fiscal year.
+Use the 2014 Form CLT-4S if the S corporation's fiscal year began in the 2014 calendar year.